 Mother explained the difference between batch and transaction

-processing: "We'll wash the white clothes when we get enough of them to make a load, but we'll wash these socks out right
+processing: "We'll wash the white clothes when we get enough of them to make a load, but we'll wash these socks out right now by

-now by hand because you'll need them this afternoon."
+hand because you'll need them this afternoon."

 Mother taught me about linked lists.
 Once, for a birthday party,

-she laid out a treasure hunt of ten hidden clues, with each clue telling where to find the next one and the last one
+she laid out a treasure hunt of ten hidden clues, with each clue telling where to find the next one and the last one leading to

-leading to the treasure.
+the treasure.
 She then gave us the first clue.

 Mother understood about parity errors.
 When she counted socks

-after doing the laundry, she expected to find an even number and groaned when only one sock of a pair emerged from the
+after doing the laundry, she expected to find an even number and groaned when only one sock of a pair emerged from the washing

-identical pairs at a time.
+a time.
 This greatly increased the odds of being able to come up with at least one matching pair.

 Mother had all of us children write our Christmas thank you notes

-to Grandmother, one after another, on a single large sheet of paper which was then mailed in a single envelope with a
+to Grandmother, one after another, on a single large sheet of paper which was then mailed in a single envelope with a single

 Mother used flags to help her manage the housework.
 Whenever she

-turned on the stove, she put a potholder on top of her purse to reminder herself to turn it off again before leaving the
+turned on the stove, she put a potholder on top of her purse to reminder herself to turn it off again before leaving the house.